"Unless someone like you cares a whole awful lot, nothing is going to get better. Its not"

 The pieces made in Jackalope Land take time to create.
 We make them carefully so that they can be cherished for years to come, and do no get thrown out and replaced within months.

-We also only use manufacturers that provide good working conditions for their team, with fair wages and future opportunities.
+We only use manufacturers that provide good working conditions for their team, with fair wages and future opportunities.

 We refuse to cut any corners when it comes to the happiness of the people helping us make our magic come to life.